- Campus CommunityHousing And DiningNew Students

 There is no storage available on the campus.
 Students need to contact local storage companies to store belongings during the summer if they don’t want to bring them home.
 It is advisable to use the vacation times to shuffle/switch out belongings, especially season specific items.
 Students should bring anything non-essential home with them during spring break to avoid too much stuff to pack in May.

-All halls have Resident Assistants.
+All first year halls have Resident Assistants.
 RAs are students who live and work in the halls.
-They are supervised by the professional staff, the Area Coordinators.
+They are supervised by the professional staff.
 Because they are students (and often athletes, club leaders, etc.), they are not available 24 hours a day.
 RAs can give advice, answer most basic questions and steer a student to the right office for help, report maintenance issues, enforce policies, plan activities.
 RAs will not wake students up to go to class, make sure the student is eating properly, etc. These are basic life skills the student is expected to do for themselves as an adult.

 Students are expected to have basic independent living skills before they arrive on campus: how to talk to roommates, live cooperatively with others, how to clean their room (and as upperclassmen in suites, the bathrooms), how to do laundry, basic cooking skills, and the basic skills needed to live in a community with other people.
 Adjusting to college- living in a new place, adjusting to a different daily pattern, different and increased intellectual challenges- is hard enough.
 Students who have the skills to take care of themselves have an easier time adjusting and exhibit more confidence in their ability to adjust to college and be successful.